jingshiwenlibi/shell-script-templates/shell_RSA.md

 ```

 ### copy your public key to serverB
+There are 3 ways to copy your public key to serverB.
 #### Copying your Public Key Using SSH-Copy-ID
 The easiest way to copy your public key to an existing server is to use a utility called ssh-copy-id.
 Because of its simplicity, this method is recommended if available.